Project Brief and Goals

 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.

-I’ll be 48 years old this year and I need to start paying attention.
-Introducing Project 2019: Designing The Healthy Middle Age Man.
+I’m now 48 years old and I need to start paying attention.
+I’m giving myself a year to get it all done.
+Introducing Project 2020: Designing The Healthy Middle Age Man.

-Theme 2: Consistently great health and fitness habits
+Theme 1: Input Goals–Develop consistently great daily health and fitness habits

-I’m going to have to change some habits in order to achieve my health goals, but I also want to put in place some daily actions that I can maintain long term.
+I’m going to have to change some habits in order to achieve my health goals, but I also want to put in place some daily actions to maintain long term.

 - Daily physical activity and training (endurance, strength, mobility, general movement)

 - Excellent sleep hygiene